- ... work,2.1

 .

-Neglecting the noise the bias frames add to the dark current estimate.
+- Neglecting the noise the bias frames add to the dark

 .